 By installing the P3 plugin and scanning your installed and activated plugins, you can locate the troublesome plugins.
 By using this plugin, you can check which plugins are causing your website to load slower.

-By running WordPress stress test, you can check your website’s performance.
+By running the WordPress stress test, you can check your website’s performance.